Lopez-andres/Lopez-andres/README.md

 # 👋Hello!
-I'm Andres, I'm 18 years old, I'm Colombian.
+I'm Andres, I'm 18 years old

 🎓 I am a student at the Universidad del Valle, I am in the fourth semester of the technology degree in software development, I am someone passionate about programming and new technologies on the market.